 What about LinkedIn and Blogging?

 Sephora is also on LinkedIn.
 The LinkedIn company page displays job opportunities (where you can apply directly from LinkedIn with your LinkedIn profile), and employees who are working there.
-Getting in touch and engaging with the recruiting team can be more reasily done.
+The main benefit of using this channel would be getting in touch and engaging with the recruiting team through their profiles.
 As LinkedIn is a professional network, the type of roles Sephora advertise here tend to be managerial in nature.

 Following L’Oréal’s great social media lead, Sephora has done some really good work developing a strong social media presence and engagement.
-Sephora, the Unique Job Experience Facebook page now has 7,657 fans.
-The Sephora LinkedIn company page has 10,373 followers and the brand also has a huge crowd following various Sephora feeds on Twitter.
+Sephora, the Unique Job Experience Facebook page now has over 35,000 followers.
+The Sephora LinkedIn company page has over 200,000 followers and the brand also has a huge crowd following various Sephora feeds on Twitter.
 In terms of employer branding, they created a real concept around the brand, engaging with their potential candidates to attract them and recruit the best matches.